Nexseer/zed-config/README.md

 | `ctrl enter`   | Confirm and send                                          |
 | `ctrl shift >` | Insert selected text as a reference into the AI assistant |
 | `alt m`        | Toggle model selector in the assistant panel              |

+### Inline Assistant

+Inline Assistant is an integrated real-time assistance tool within code editors.
+It analyzes the user's code and comments to understand the user's programming intent and specific challenges encountered.
+Based on this information, it provides context-aware assistance.
+This integration allows developers to receive the necessary help without leaving the editor environment, thereby improving programming efficiency.

+When you select code in the editor and press `Ctrl + Enter`, Inline Assistant is activated.
+This action triggers the tool to analyze the selected code and offer real-time suggestions or solutions.
+This feature helps developers quickly solve problems, optimize code, or understand complex programming concepts.

+In summary, Inline Assistant is a tool that can significantly enhance programming efficiency by seamlessly integrating into the code editor, offering context-aware assistance, and allowing developers to stay focused on writing high-quality code.

 ### Prompting